Permafrost/Tundra/readme.md

 // renames the value with the source key to have the target key
 // keys can be simple or fully qualified, such as a/b/c[0]/d
 tundra.pipeline:rename($key.source, $key.target);

+// attempts variable substitution on every string element in the pipeline by replacing
+// all occurrences of substrings matching "%key%" with the associated (optionally scoped)
+// value
+tundra.pipeline:substitute();
 ```

 #### Service